 - Put into a bowl or container and keep in the fridge or freezer.

 - If using in its concentrated form, simply take a bit out of the fridge and add it to your dish or on your gluten free toast or whatever you fancy.

 - For pasta or potatoes, use the cooking water to dilute the pesto until it’s the right consistency for serving on your food.

 - Freeze this vegan pesto in ice cubes & it can be taken out in handy single portions.

 My favourite ways to eat pesto are on pasta, on potatoes and as a part of a buddha bowl.
-What’s your favourite use for pesto?
+Are there any other ways you like?